ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-3.md

 ### Accessing Range Headers

 The ranges have headers that are stored in tagged memory.
-This means we cannot simply inplement a pointer that pointed to one range and expect it to be able to read from a subsequent range.
+This means we cannot simply implement a pointer that pointed to one range and expect it to be able to read from a subsequent range.

 For example, if we have done one allocation, the ranges might be: